cucumbercowx99/python-crap/README.md

 # python-crap
-a place where i put all my buggy, messy and probably nonworking python code
+A place where I put all my buggy, messy and probably nonworking python code.
+Not many of these programs are remotely usable or functional whatsoever.
+This is just a folder where I dump python files that I am either currently working on or have worked on in the past.